menu

 These trends have forced IT departments across the board to change the way they work – or risk having their companies go out of business.

-We can also observe a constant decline in pricing for many hardware and software solutions, making them more available to everyone, and not just the biggest players in the industry, so that organisations no longer have any excuse to not invest in them.
+We can also observe a constant decline in pricing for many hardware and software solutions, making them more available to everyone, and not just the biggest players in the industry, so that organisations no longer have any excuse not to invest in them.

-5. Readiness to adapt
+5. Readiness to adapt technological innovation

-Technologies and external environments are changing so rapidly, that IT departments must be ready to reorganise very quickly, learn new skills, hire additional talent, and adapt to market needs whenever needed.
-They have to become truly agile – not just in their marketing claims, but also in practice.
+Technologies and external environments are changing so rapidly that IT departments must be ready to reorganise very quickly, learn new skills, hire additional talent, and adapt to market needs whenever needed.
+They have to become truly agile – not just in their marketing claims but also in practice.

-Companies cannot afford to have their technology departments fall behind and fail to adjust to disruptive circumstances, such as the ones caused by the COVID-19 pandemic or that may result from changes made to any laws and regulations.
+Companies cannot afford to have their technology departments fall behind and fail to adjust to disruptive circumstances, such as the ones caused by the COVID-19 pandemic, or that may result from changes made to any laws and regulations.
 Nowadays, if you don’t adapt, you don’t survive.

 That’s why IT departments have to embrace new and effective operating models as well as management concepts in order to be able to adapt as flawlessly as possible.